 During the workshop, it was also discussed the following issues that have been identified by the participants as more relevant for the Youth of their region:-

 - Absence of street signs and marking;

-- High level of unemployment and deficit of means for self-realization, and consequently high level of labor migration;
+- High level of unemployment and deficit of means for self-realization, and consequently a high level of labour migration;

 - Limited access to information;

 - Education related issues (bad infrastructure in schools, absence of good quality textbooks and highly professional educators, unimproved self-governance system in the higher education system, absence of libraries and impossibility of getting distance (online) education, etc.);

 - Limited opportunities for internships and self-realization for start-up professionals;